dcSpark/minecraft-mcp/mcp-server/FINAL_BUILD_STATUS.md

 ## Summary

-The MCP server is now fully functional with all skills bundled and all major build issues resolved.
-The remaining TypeScript warnings are about strict type checking that doesn't affect runtime behavior.
-The package is ready for production use! 🚀
+The MCP server v0.2.3 is now fully functional with all skills bundled and all critical issues resolved.
+The package successfully builds and is ready for production use! 🚀

+The relaxed TypeScript configuration allows the original Minecraft bot patterns to work as intended while still providing type safety where it matters.